Eschatologue/CM_wiki/docs/campaign/player-chr/eris-dekrat.md

 *With a simple raise of your eyebrow, you possess the uncanny ability to disrupt and foil a spellcaster's magic.*

-When you see your Quarry casting a spell or teleporting within 60 feet of you, you can take a Reaction to expend a spell slot to try magically foils it.
+When you see a creature cast a spell or teleporting within 60 feet of you, you can take a :rsc-r: **Reaction** to do one of the following:

+***Mark Target.*** Use your [Spellbreaker's Mark](#level-3-spellbreakers-mark), targeting the creature, or move already existing mark to the creature.

-If the spell was cast at a level equal to the level of the spell slot you expended or lower, the spell fails and has no effect.
+***Nullify Magic.*** You can expend a spell slot, if the spell was cast at a level equal to the level of the spell slot you expended or lower, the spell fails and has no effect.
 If it was cast at a level higher than the slot you expended, make a Charisma ability check against DC of 10 + the level of the spell, the spell fails and has no effect when you succeed the check.

 [spell list]: #arts--swash-spell-list